-Traffic flow along US 2 is currently delayed through several intersections and along some segments, including Taft Corners, Industrial Avenue, Airport Drive/Kennedy Drive, Hinesburg Road and especially Dorset Street.
+Traffic flow along US 2 is currently delayed through several intersections and along some segments, including Taft Corners (VT 2A), Industrial Avenue, Airport Drive/Kennedy Drive, Hinesburg Road and especially Dorset Street.
 These same areas are anticipated to be the main points of traffic delay in the future.
-VT 117 through parts of Jericho and Essex are not expected to see any significant areas of delay until reaching the 5 corners area in Essex Junction.
+VT 117 through parts of Jericho and Essex is not expected to see any significant areas of delay until reaching the Five Corners area in Essex Junction.